This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Some of the most spectacular of ancient Roman sites anywhere are to be found in the magnificent landscapes of Tunisia, where less than a fifth of estimated ancient remains have officially been unearthed.
 The Roman province of Africa, of which Tunisia was the heart, was one of the wealthiest regions of the Empire.
 Known as the bread basket of Rome, for its wheat production, its olive oil was also exported in vast quantities across the Empire.

 A condition for optimum preservation was the abandonment of the cities by non-urban successor civilisations.
-The consequences are impressive: among the Roman world’s best-preserved monuments are the colosseum at El Djem, the town centre at Dougga and parts of the Zaghouan–Carthage aqueduct.
-From pre-Roman times the mausoleum at Dougga and the exceptionally-preserved Punic houses and ancient harbours at Carthage are particularly noteworthy.
+The consequences are impressive: among the Roman world’s best-preserved monuments are the colosseum at El Djem, the theatre at Dougga and parts of the Zaghouan–Carthage aqueduct.
+Aside from Roman history, Tunisia’s Carthaginian ruins are exceptional.

 What we see of Tunisia’s impressive Islamic heritage includes the important holy city of Kairouan, the wonderfully busy Medina of Tunis, and other less-visited towns, including Testour, a charming agricultural village with Andalusian roots and an exceptional mosque.